|

 VLab available to a wider audience brings a problem:

-- Crude-to-wrong calculations made by people without good background on quantum physics and electronic structure.
-Most are related to choice of pseudo-potentials (PPs) and associated energy cut-off.
+- Crude-to-wrong calculations made by people without good background on quantum physics and

-- Solution proposed: A database of good pseudo-potentials and means to upload PPs for a given project.
-No availability of online tools for PPs generation.
+- Solution proposed: A database of good pseudo-potentials and means to upload PPs for a given

 -